Health Insurance in Mexico for Expats: Comparing Private vs. Public Options & Finding the Best Providers

 - AXA: AXA is strong in cities like Mexico City.
 Their claims process is quick, taking just 3 business days.

 Where you can get care varies by provider.
 Allianz Care has a strong network in Baja California.
 SafetyWing's basic plans are good for short trips.
 IMSS's public system is cheaper but doesn't offer private hospital access.
-Retirees often choose Allianz Care for chronic disease coverage.
+Mexico health insurance for seniors is a priority for many retirees, who often choose Allianz Care for chronic disease coverage.
 Cigna's telemedicine is great for remote workers.
 Always check if the hospitals in your network meet your health needs and location.

 Step-by-Step Guide to Applying for IMSS Coverage